Skip to content

 So what’s a girl to do?

 We went.
-And guess what my friends, I loved it!
+It’s super easy to get there from Athens.
+And guess what, my friends, I loved it!

 We stayed in Fira and did the seven-mile hike from there to Oia.
 (I know you are shocked, especially you Lyle!)
 It took about four hours, and that is where I took most of these snaps.
 Plus another 217, but who’s counting?